nisanthc/bookstore/README.md

         Note: If you are getting below error, then need to the python path into environment variable E:\>python --version
                 'python' is not recognized as an internal or external command,operable program or batch file.
-        Please go through this video to setup python path toenvironment https://www.youtube.com/watch?v=OS5EgtMQrmQ
+        Please go through this video to setup python path to environment variable https://www.youtube.com/watch?v=OS5EgtMQrmQ

     4. Installing required python package for this project